MiaDittrich/TeamSAMM_BMDS212/README.md

   - Curated and maintained the master variant dataset (brca1_final.csv), including merging AlphaMissense pathogenicity scores with MAVE functional data via inner join on protein position and amino acid identity
   - Organized the repository data structure, separating the model-ready dataset from intermediate/prior versions

+** Margot Hutchins: code in SAMM folder (we need to rename) of biochemical, structural, and EvoEF2 feature extraction pipeline using AF3 pdbs

+** Mia Dittrich

+- Created mutagenesis script to insert selected missense mutations into the WT BRCA1 sequence to construct variants needed for 3D structure production (FASTA file output)
+- Folding variant sequences in AlphaFold 3 to prepare for structural feature extraction
+- External validation of predicted pathogenicity scores using held-out ClinVar dataset

+** Spencer Cha